 About the Artist

-Adriana Grant’s poetry has appeared in 3rd bed, LIT, Diagram, Bird Dog, Caketrain Journal, Peaches & Bats, ShampooPoetry, The Hat, Track & Field, and in the books Wanting Is Easier Than Having (Publication Studio), and Poetry on Wheels: An Anthology of King County’s Poetry on Buses Program 1997–2005 (Floating Bridge Press).
+Adriana Grant (Seattle) grew up in small-town New Hampshire and has lived in Seattle since 1995.
+Her poetry that has appeared in 3rd bed, LIT, Diagram, Bird Dog, Caketrain Journal, Peaches & Bats, ShampooPoetry, The Hat, Track & Field, and in the books Wanting Is Easier Than Having (Publication Studio), and Poetry on Wheels: An Anthology of King County’s Poetry on Buses Program 1997–2005 (Floating Bridge Press).
 Rosemary and Keith Waldrop awarded her third prize in 3rd bed’s First Annual Prize for Poetry and Fiction.
-Grant grew up in small-town New Hampshire and has lived in Seattle since 1995.

-Adriana received a 2008 GAP to cover the costs of travel to a self-styled writer’s retreat in Washington State.
-Adriana has recently begun her next poetry manuscript, which focuses on the changeable nature of our northwest weather, in all its moods.
+Adriana received 2008 GAP Award funding to cover the costs of travel to a self-styled writer’s retreat in Washington State.
+She has recently begun her next poetry manuscript, which focuses on the changeable nature of our northwest weather, in all its moods.
 The retreat is located on Orcas Island and within the cloud shadow of the Olympic Mountains and therefore has particular interesting variability in weather conditions as well as spectacular cloud structures to inspire her manuscript.

 Information included above was provided by artist at the time of application.